eliocamp/tesis-doctorado/tesis/index.Rmd

 always_allow_html: true

-acknowledgements: |
-  I want to thank a few people.
-dedication: |
+# dedication: |
-  You can have a dedication here if you wish.
+#   You can have a dedication here if you wish.

 # Specify the location of the bibliography below